orbitdb/field-manual/00_Introduction/00_Introduction.md

 in 1991, the first World Wide Website went live, and what is now the most popular content and user interface layer for the internet was born.
 The web allowed anybody with the means to publish a website and link to other sites using their location-based addresses.

 Already you can see we have a distributed infrastructure, the seeds of distributed computation, and a hyperlinked data structure.
 This alone

 ### Early Peer-to-Peer Applications

 TODO: Kleppman, etc

 TODO: 1999-2004 Napster, Kazaa, etc.

+### The Gig Economy

+TODO: The gig economy, distrbuted serfdom,

 ### Enter the Blockchain